hongseok-yang/logic21/README.md

 3. Topic: MaxSAT Solver.
 4. Deadline: __**23:59 of the 3rd of May in 2021 (Monday).
 Summit in KLMS.**__
 5. Thinking about the following questions may help you.
-  i.
-What is a MaxSAT solver?
+   1. What is a MaxSAT solver?
-  ii.
-What are the most popular algorithms used for efficient modern MaxSAT solvers?
+   2. What are the most popular algorithms used for efficient modern MaxSAT solvers?
 Are the ideas from the DPLL algorithm and clause learning used in those solves?
 If so, why?
-If not, why not? iii.
-What are the common applications of MaxSAT solvers?
+If not, why not?
+   3. What are the common applications of MaxSAT solvers?
 What would be a new interesting application for those solvers?
 For that application, do you expect that the algorithms for MaxSAT solvers or the interfaces to the solvers should be changed?
-If yes, how? iv.
-How well do modern MaxSAT solvers perform?
+If yes, how?
+   4. How well do modern MaxSAT solvers perform?
 What are the most popular MaxSAT solvers?
-  v.
-What do you think should be the next step in the work on MaxSAT solvers?
+   5. What do you think should be the next step in the work on MaxSAT solvers?

 ## 8. Programming Assignment and Report